torvalds/linux/Documentation/admin-guide/bcache.rst

   backing devices have been shut down.

 tree_depth
-  Depth of the btree (A single node btree has depth 0).
+  Depth of the btree (A single yesde btree has depth 0).

 unregister
   Detaches all backing devices and closes the cache devices; if dirty data is